The Second World Book Series

 rely on, and love one another.

-The Aquila Mission is both a thrilling story of man’s first
+The Aquila Mission is both a thrilling story of man’s first journey

-stirring all at once, The Aquila Mission is
+at once, The Aquila Mission is sure

-sure to appeal to fans of hard science and adventure alike.
+to appeal to fans of hard science and adventure alike.

 Comments on The Aquila Mission

-London Marion, Kindle reader 5.0 out of 5 stars
+London Marion, Kindle reader 5.0 out

-The research must have been staggering and is deserving of the highest
+The research must have been staggering and is deserving of the

-an entertaining story.
+Thanks for an entertaining story.

 Amazon, Print Book Reader 5.0 out of 5 stars